 - Entering directly into the workforce following high school

-I am here to guide you and support you in your career journey following high school graduation.
+I am here to guide you and support you in your post-secondary education and career journey following high school graduation.
 Whether you are a freshman, sophomore, junior, or senior, there are steps you should be taking to make sure you have clear goals and plans for your future and are following the steps to achieve those goals.
 I’m here to help you figure all that out!

 I can assist you with: